 Understand what is presentation vs. real.
 People tend to post pictures when they are having fun, doing something different, look their best etc. Some people go to the opposite extreme and post the hardest parts.
 It’s important to keep in mind however that a lot of it is more for presentation versus what is really happening for them on a regular basis.
 I am not trying to say that people who post are not being genuine just that when we see a picture and think we know so much about them its most likely only a snapshot.
 It was a moment in time and typically people choose those “best” moments.

-Here at Simi Psychological Group we work with our clients on understanding this difference.
-We help them identify when facebook comparisons are happening and ways to use this knowledge to challenge their “habit” of taking it on as real.
+In our Simi Valley Therapy Practice, our team of therapists and psychologists work with our clients on understanding this difference.
+With Anxiety Therapy, we help them identify when facebook comparisons are happening and ways to use this knowledge to challenge their “habit” of taking it on as real.

 After you start recognizing presentation vs real you can acknowledge that not everything is what it seems and that we are all human.
 This can give you a better perspective and help challenge that automatic those go to thoughts of “she just always seems happy” or “why don’t I get that many people commenting on my posts.”

 Catch those automatic thoughts.
 Many times people are mindlessly going through their facebook feed that they don’t even recognize what they are saying to themselves.
 It becomes this habitual thing that people do out of boredom and often times anxiety.
 The thoughts that come up as they are going through the newsfeed often times goes undetected.
 Pay attention to it.
 Are they neutral thoughts?
 Were you thinking about something else completely?
 Are you comparing yourself?
 How are you judging you based on what you are seeing?
 It’s important that you catch yourself using the word “should.”
 “I should be doing that…” or “I should look like that.”
 How are facebook comparisons impacting your “should in life.”